XidianYz/PR-2024-EMLIC/README.md

 The proposed EMS (Based on [ScanDMM](https://github.com/xiangjieSui/ScanDMM)) generated simulated scanpaths of images according to the image features extracted by ViT-L/14.
 The pre-trained weights of EMS have already been saved in this project.

-The pre-trained weights of other components are available here.
-Acess code: xxxx.
+The pre-trained weights of other components are available [here](https://pan.baidu.com/s/1gbvZLQIVjkkhxQtxjBG3Lg).
+Acess code: PR24.
 After downloading, please modify the path of the pre-trained weights in:
 ```bash
 ./lavis/projects/blip2/eval/caption_coco_opt2.7b_eval.yaml
 ```